ShadwLink/shadwlink.github.io/_posts/2026-03-29-the-trilogy-godot-edition-part-6-map-collision.md

 2. Add a coll entry with the same name as your model
 3. Add the coll archive to the IMG archive

-That seems easy enough, that the game just looks for a coll entry with the same name as our model in the collision archives, but when does the game load these?
+That seems easy enough, the game just looks for a coll entry with the same name as our model.
+But, when does the game load these?

 Well, back in the day it was also not uncommon to accidentally create a corrupt collision file.
 When you imported a corrupt coll archive the game would crash during loading with a nice popup similar to this one.